Cardiac catheterization can be used to do various tests, including

 The procedure is done via femoral, subclavian, radial, or brachial artery puncture, with a catheter passed into the coronary artery ostia and/or across the aortic valve into the left ventricle (LV).

 Catheterization of the left atrium (LA) and LV is occasionally done using transseptal perforation during right heart catheterization.

-Right heart catheterization is most commonly used to assess
+Right heart catheterization is commonly used to measure

 PAOP approximates left atrial and left ventricular end-diastolic pressure.
 In seriously ill patients, PAOP helps assess volume status and, with simultaneous measurements of cardiac output, can help guide therapy.